Bangladesh–United States relations: Disaster management

 The United States has assisted Bangladesh during cyclone relief operations in 1991 and 2007.
 Operation Sea Angel One in 1991 and Operation Sea Angel Two in 2007 saw US Marines joining Bangladeshi troops in providing relief to thousands of people in southern Bangladesh who suffered as a result of the 1991 Bangladesh Cyclone and Cyclone Sidr.

 Bangladeshi diaspora in the U.S.

 The US-Bangladesh relationship is strengthened by the Bangladeshi-American community.
 Fazlur Rahman Khan designed the United States's tallest tower in Chicago.
 Sal Khan is a prominent educationist.
 Hansen Clarke was the first U.S. congressman of Bangladeshi origin.
 M. Osman Siddique served as the US Ambassador to Fiji.

+Public opinion

+According to a 2026 Pew Research Center survey, 26% of Bangladeshis had a favorable view of the United States, while 63% had a negative view.